-Unfortunately, many alcohol treatment options are expensive and might not be covered by health insurance.
+Unfortunately, many drug and alcohol treatment options are expensive and might not be covered by health insurance.

 For this reason, there are also free alcohol rehab programs available.
 These programs offer alcohol addiction treatment for those who have a low or unstable income.
 The programs also provide the support and guidance needed to live a sober life.

 It is important to understand that not all methods of alcohol detox and rehab are the same.
 Going “cold turkey” or using unconventional addiction recovery methods can be problematic and dangerous.

 If you or a loved one needs treatment for alcohol addiction but lacks the funds for treatment, free alcohol rehab may be an excellent option.
 Some low-cost programs also offer sliding fee scales or payment assistance.

 Types of Free Alcohol Rehabs (Addiction Treatment Services)

 There are several types of free alcohol rehab and addiction treatment programs.
 One of the most popular is Alcoholics Anonymous (AA).

 Alcoholics Anonymous or AA is an organization designed to help those struggling with alcoholism who have the desire to stop drinking and maintain sobriety.
 It is a peer support program that brings people together to discuss their struggles with alcoholism.

 These are community programs available throughout the country and around the world.
 They offer in-person or online attendance and provide mutual support to people with alcohol addiction.

 Many people think AA and other 12-step programs are religious or faith-based.
 They welcome people of all faiths and ask that members acknowledge a higher spiritual power, instead of focusing on a particular religion.